 - Leveling shims

 - Test kits

-Of course, it does not mean that you need all these stuff because every situation is unique.
+Of course, it does not mean that you need all this stuff because every situation is unique.

 1. Make a Plan Before you Move Your Tank